GoBootcamp/book/chapters/basic_concepts.md

 }
 ```

-If you writing an executable code (versus a library), then you need
+If you are writing an executable code (versus a library), then you need
 to define a `main` package and a `main()` function which will be
 the entry point to your software.